storyblok/storyblok-nuxt/README.md

 # yarn add -D @storyblok/nuxt@next axios
 ```

-> _Hint: You don't have to install Axios if you already installed Axios module of Nuxt._

 Add following code to modules section of `nuxt.config.js` and replace the accessToken with API token from Storyblok space.

 ```js